argshub/clion/docs/relational_operators.md

 <h4>#Realtional Operators</h4>
 <p>Relational operators are used to see relationship between two or more values.
 For instance- if you want to compare two values whether they are equal or not, a relational operator is need to compare that two values.
 In C, there are rich built in relational operators.</p>
 <p style="color:red;">N.B.- To make comparison between two values, a relational operator is placed between two values.
 Each comaparison returns a proposition that is either true or false.
 In C, 0 is false and any other values is true(usually 1 treated as true).
 To make comparison between two values, it's better the two values are the same type.
-Comparison between different values have some side effects.</p>
+Comparison between different types of value have some side effects.</p>

 <h4>#Equal Operator</h4>
-<p>Equal operator is used to check the whether the left operand is greater or not to the right operand.</p>
+<p>Equal operator is used to check the whether the left operand is equal to the right operand.</p>
 <code>
 #include&lt;stdio.h&gt;